39bytes/fuzzy-eqsat/report/main.typ

 This paper presents `fuzzy-eqsat` which introduces approximate rewrite rules to equality saturation, namely truncated SVD and matrix pruning for linear algebra expressions.
-Experimental results show large cost reductions on basic neural networks under the cost model used, though this does not lead to actual runtime improvement in practice.
+Experimental results show large cost reductions on basic neural networks under the cost model used, though whether or not this can translate to runtime improvements in practice is unclear.

 For future work, the main improvement to be made is reformulating the cost model so that better extraction methods could be used instead of genetic algorithms, improving reliability and scalability.
 Additionally, generalizing the truncated SVD rewrite to